IPv6 address: Default address selection

 IPv6-enabled network interfaces usually have more than one IPv6 address, for example, a link-local and a global address.
 They may also have temporary addresses that change after a certain lifetime has expired.
-IPv6 introduces the concepts of address scope and selection preference, yielding multiple choices for source and destination address selections in communication with another host.
+IPv6 introduces the concepts of address scope and selection preference, yielding multiple choices for source and destination addresses in communication with another host.

 The preference selection algorithm selects the most appropriate address to use in communications with a particular destination, including the use of IPv4-mapped addresses in dual-stack implementations.
 It uses a configurable preference table that associates each routing prefix with a precedence level.
 The default table has the following content:

 The default configuration places preference on IPv6 usage, and selects destination addresses within the smallest possible scope, so that link-local communication is preferred over globally routed paths when otherwise equally suitable.
 The prefix policy table is similar to a routing table, with the precedence value serving as the role of a link cost, where higher preference is expressed as a larger value.
 Source addresses are preferred to have the same label value as the destination address.
-Addresses are matched to prefixes based on the longest matching most-significant bit-sequence.
-Candidate source addresses are obtained from the operating system and candidate destination addresses may be queried via the Domain Name System (DNS).
+Addresses are matched to prefixes based on the longest-matching most-significant bit sequence.
+Candidate source addresses are obtained from the operating system and candidate destination addresses may be queried via DNS.

-For minimizing the time of establishing connections when multiple addresses are available for communication, the Happy Eyeballs algorithm was devised.
-It queries the Domain Name System for IPv6 and IPv4 addresses of the target host, sorts candidate addresses using the default address selection table, and tries to establish connections in parallel.
-The first connection that is established aborts current and future attempts to connect to other addresses.
+To minimize the time to establish a connection when multiple addresses are available for communication, the Happy Eyeballs algorithm was devised.
+It queries DNS for IPv6 and IPv4 addresses of the target host, sorts candidate addresses using the default address selection table, and tries to establish connections in parallel.
+The first established connection aborts current and future attempts to connect to other addresses.

 Domain Name System

 In the Domain Name System, hostnames are mapped to IPv6 addresses by AAAA resource records, so-called quad-A records.
 For reverse lookup the IETF reserved the domain ip6.arpa, where the name space is hierarchically divided by the 1-digit hexadecimal representation of nibble units (4 bits) of the IPv6 address.